cyral-quickstart/quickstart-datarepo-masking/masking-examples/consistent-format-preserve/README.md

 ##### Example Global Policy that refers to the custom function

-For PostgreSQL, Amazon Redshift and Snowflake:
+For PostgreSQL, Amazon Redshift, Snowflake and Oracle:
 ```yaml
 data:
   - EMAIL